Sydney D. Bailey: Biography

 Bailey taught himself political science and began to research parliamentary systems around the British Commonwealth, though his primary focus soon shifted to be on the United Nations Security Council and disarmament.
-From 1954 to 1958, Bailey and his wife worked at the Quaker United Nations Office, and he was Quaker representative to the United Nations.
+From 1954 to 1958, Bailey and his wife worked at the Quaker United Nations Office in New York, and he was Quaker representative to the United Nations.
 After leaving the Quaker office, Bailey worked at the Carnegie Endowment for International Peace from 1958 to 1960 as a visiting scholar.
 As a peace negotiator, Bailey worked in various regions, including Ireland, South Africa and the Middle East.
 He traveled to the Soviet Union several times and worked at the Joseph Rowntree Charitable Trust.
 Bailey was also involved in the establishment of the International Institute for Strategic Studies and several other similar groups, including a lectureship at King's College London on ethical problems with war and the Council on Christian Approaches to Defence and Disarmament (CCAD).
 He worked to develop United Nations Security Council Resolution 242 in 1967.
 He also worked in internal affairs for the British Council of Churches and was a member of the Anglican Working Party.

 From 1952 to 1976 Bailey organized several 10-day conferences, where diplomats from nations around the world met, notably including groups that "were not on talking terms" like the Arabs and Israelis.
 Bailey delivered the 1993 Swarthmore Lecture, titled "Peace is a Process".
 For his pacifist advocacy, Bailey was given the Rufus Jones Award by the World Academy of Art and Science.
 In 1985, he was granted a Doctor of Civil Law Lambeth degree by Lord Runcie, the Archbishop of Canterbury.
 Michael Quinlan considered Bailey "one of the most significant of" the moral critics of nuclear deterrence, because he understood "strategic realities of the Cold War".
 Bailey died on 26 November 1995, at his home in North London.